 Preparing Foods for Cellaring

 You’ll have to cut the greens off the veggies, leaving about 1 inch of a stem in place.
-You don’t want to cut the actual root; it will damage it and make it go bad faster.
+You don’t want to cut the root; it will damage and make it go bad faster.

 What to do with all those green tops?
 I like to cook them down into veggie stock.
 I also like to sneak them into foods.
 For example, I’ll blend the greens into a puree and add this to pizza dough, bread dough, or even pancake batter (for savory pancakes, not sweet ones).
 If my kids can’t see the greens, they don’t complain about them. 🙂